thekid/cas/README.md

 *Now open http://localhost:8080/login in your browser.*

+To change the address and port the server runs on, add `-a 0.0.0.0:8443` to the above command line.

 User management
 ---------------
 All of the following use the *sql* configuration.
 For use with MongoDB, use `src/main/etc/mongo` instead!